fight-food-waste/scanner/README.md

 - GTK for the GUI
 - curl for handling API requests
-- janson for handling JSON.
+- jansson for handling JSON.

 ## Installation